The Mystery of Immersion | Exploring Its Hebraic Roots

 “But Jesus answered and said to him, ‘Permit it to be so now, for thus it is fitting for us to fulfill all righteousness.’
 Then he allowed Him.

-Now, let’s take a look at that scripture in Complete Jewish Bible version:
+Now, let’s take a look at that scripture in the Complete Jewish Bible version:

-Yes, Jesus’ immersion was about being obedient to the Father but, like anything in the Bible, you need to read and study the scriptures as a whole—Old and New Testament both.
-Understanding the Jewish roots of Christianity opens your eyes to the character of God in new ways every day.
+Yes, Jesus’ immersion was about being obedient to the Father, but like anything in the Bible, you need to read and study the scriptures as a whole—both the Old and New Testaments together.
+Understanding the Jewish roots of Christianity opens your eyes to the fullness of God’s character.
 He draws you into His presence through His timeless Word, and you can walk in His ways.

 But before He departed to Galilee on His mission, He was tempted by the enemy.
 He overcame the temptation because He knew His assignment and the importance of completing it.

-Many times, Believers long for a promotion that will further the Kingdom of God.
-But there always seems to be something blocking it…
+Many Believers long for a promotion that will further the Kingdom of God.
+But something always seems to be blocking it…

-This promotion could be detained due to a case the adversary has against you.
+This promotion could be delayed due to the adversary’s case against you.
 You need to step into the Courts of Heaven by the blood of Jesus and cancel any charges against you that are contrary to the Word of God.

 When immersion follows this prophetic prayer, the Spirit washes over you—saturating you with an anointing for His Kingdom.